-Single-Stage Long-Term Model (SSLT)
+Single-Stage Long-Term model (SSLT)

-The SSLT optimises the entire modelling horizon(out to 2050) in a single stage, to allow consideration of aspects with long-term impacts, such as:
+The SSLT optimises the entire modelling horizon in a single stage to allow consideration of aspects with long-term impacts such as:

 - Emissions budgets across the entire horizon, including determining the pathway for electricity generation emissions given that cumulative budget.
-The emissions pathway is then split into segments and used as an input for each of the smaller optimisation windows in the DLT Model.
-Further detail on this approach is provided in Section 2.4.5. - New high-utilisation thermalfossil-fuelled generation (for example, combined-cycle gas turbines [CCGTs] or coalfired generation) which needs to consider future emissions limitations. - Generator retirements brought forward from expected closure years.
-The configuration of this modelling ensures that these retirement decisions consider the impact of the variability and flexibility of any potential replacements, while also maintaining sufficient look-ahead of future conditions and the impact of emissions constraints.
-This modelling is supported by an economic assessment of coal closures through time-sequential modelling (see Section 3.1.2). - Co-optimisation of generation and transmission developments.
-In this model, inter- and intra-regional transmission augmentations are linearised due to computational limitations.
-The linear transmission build decisions from this model provide the first indication of potential network investments, and are used as a starting point for the development of alternative development paths.
-The collection of development paths is then tested rigorously within the DLT Model, which may lead to substantially different development paths being identified as preferable relative to the developments of the SSLT.
+The emissions pathway is then split into segments and used as an input for each of the smaller optimisation windows in the DLT.
+Further detail on this approach is provided in Section 2.4.5. - New high-utilisation fossil-fuelled generation (for example, combined-cycle gas turbines [CCGTs] or coal-fired generation) which would be subject to emission constraints. - Generator retirements, taking into account future conditions, emission budgets, and potential replacements.
+This modelling may be supplemented by an economic assessment of coal closures through time-sequential modelling (see Section 3.1.2). - Co-optimisation of generation and network developments.
+In this model, network augmentations are linearised due to computational limitations.
+The linear network build decisions from this model provide the first indication of potential network investments, and are used as a starting point for the development of development paths (see Section 6).
+The collection of development paths is then tested rigorously in the DLT.